MicrosoftDocs/trace-processor-docs/trace-processor/extensibility.md

 ## Next Steps

-In this overview, you learned how to extend TraceProcessor.
+In this tutorial, you learned how to extend TraceProcessor.

-The next step is to examine other built-in data available from TraceProcessor.
-Look at the [samples](https://github.com/microsoft/eventtracing-processing-samples) for some ideas.
-See the extension methods on [ITraceSource](xref:Microsoft.Windows.EventTracing.ITraceSource) for a list of supported trace data, or examine the method available from "trace." shown by IntelliSense.
-Note that not all traces include all supported types of data.
+The next step is to learn how to [load symbols](symbols.md) for traces.